jundalisay/spblist/content/en/research/chau-ju-kua/chun-fan-chi/part-15.md

   - Kuang-tung
   - Kuang-si.

-Its aroma is strong and penetrating..
+Its aroma is strong and penetrating.
 - It counteracts bad smells.

 All Cantonese, rich or poor, burn this incense at the end of the year, as if they were making a sacrifice to Heaven.